ibm-cloud-docs/power-iaas/configuring-custom-image.md

   ![Importing a custom image in the boot images menu](./images/console-boot-images.png "Importing a custom image in the boot images menu"){: caption="Figure 8.
 Importing a custom image in the boot images menu" caption-side="bottom"}

-1. After clicking **Import**, enter all of the required information.
+1. After you click **Import**, enter all of the required information.

   ![Importing a custom image in the boot images menu](./images/console-boot-image-import.png "Importing a custom image in the boot images menu"){: caption="Figure 9.
 Importing a custom image in the boot images menu" caption-side="bottom"}